spencerc99/playhtml/README.md

 https://github.com/spencerc99/playhtml/assets/14796580/9c2b9bf6-142c-41e2-8c8f-93a3b121a73e

-Creates a movable object using 2D `translate` on the element.
+Creates a movable element using 2D `translate` on the element.
 Dragging the element around will move it

 **troubleshooting**

 - This currently doesn't work on `inline` display elements.
 - This currently doesn't work on touch screens.

-### `can-spin`

-Creates a rotatable object using a `rotate` `transform` on the element.
-Dragging the element to the left or right will rotate it counter-clockwise and clockwise respectively.

 ### `can-toggle`

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">today i installed some lamps on the demos-and-chill website<br><br>then <a href="https://twitter.com/_jzhao?ref_src=twsrc%5Etfw">@_jzhao</a> and i fought on whether to keep them on or not. <a href="https://t.co/sCspTwmRpS">pic.twitter.com/sCspTwmRpS</a></p>&mdash; spencer chang ☀️ (spencerchang.me @ bsky) (@spencerc99) <a href="https://twitter.com/spencerc99/status/1681048824884895744?ref_src=twsrc%5Etfw">July 17, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Creates an object that can be switched on and off.
+Creates an element that can be switched on and off.
 Clicking the element will toggle the `clicked` class on the element.

+### `can-duplicate`

+Creates an element that duplicates a target element (specified by the value of the `can-duplicate` attribute, which can be an element's ID or custom CSS selector) when clicked.
+Optionally can specify where the duplicate element is inserted in the DOM via the `can-duplicate-to` setting (default is as a sibling to the original element).

 ### `can-grow`

-Creates an object that can be resized using a `scale` `transform`.
-Clicking the object will grow it, clicking with <kbd>ALT</kbd> will shrink it.
+Creates an element that can be resized using a `scale` `transform`.
+Clicking the element will grow it, clicking with <kbd>ALT</kbd> will shrink it.
 Currently, the max size is 2x the original size and the min size is 1/2 the original size.

+### `can-spin`

+Creates a rotatable element using a `rotate` `transform` on the element.
+Dragging the element to the left or right will rotate it counter-clockwise and clockwise respectively.

 ### `can-post`